 (Toranomon - Udon).
 6257-3850

 Novel, fusion-style udon is the specialty here, but what first attracted our attention was the inviting little sake bar standing at the front of the shop.
-A couple dozen well-chosen craft sakes from around the country are served in taster-size 60ml or 120ml portions, in your choice of standard sake cups or proper wine glasses (the latter is recommended).
+A couple dozen well-chosen craft sakes from around the country are served in taster-size 60ml or full 120ml portions, in your choice of standard sake cups or proper wine glasses (the latter is recommended).
 Of course you can order sake in the restaurant proper, or noodles at the sake bar as you wish.
 Most udon bowls are in the ¥1000-1200 range, and sake tastings are quite reasonable as well.
 [Show more] [Show less]

 Serious coffee fans in the Toranomon area were happy to hear about the opening of this office-building branch of the cult-favorite Omotesando Koffee in Aoyama.
 The polished-wood decor is quite minimal, the better to focus attention on the laboratory-like coffee-brewing area.